 If you are a survivor we know it can be very difficult to attend certain types of health appointments.
 Intimate examinations, sexual health testing and natal care can trigger distressing memories.

-Our Independent Sexual Violence Advocates (ISVAs) can offer a range of practical and emotional support around health appointments; whatever your age, gender identity, or sexual orientation.
+Our Independent Sexual Violence Advocates (ISVAs) can offer support before, during and after certain types of health appointments, which you may find distressing or triggering due to the sexual abuse you were subjected to.
+We can even chaperone you to some health appointments, such as intimate medical healthcare, to ensure that your needs and wishes are understood and that you don’t feel alone.
 If you would like to have this type of support, please call our ISVA team on 0121 643 0301 (option 2) to discuss how we can help.

 - Simple home testing kits for sexually transmitted infections (STIs) like chlamydia can also be obtained from the ISVA team.

-- Along with our partner service, Umbrella Health, our ISVAs provide a dedicated Abuse Survivors Clinic (ASC) offering specialised services (including contraception advice) to support anyone aged 13 or over who has been affected by sexual violence or abuse at any time in their lives.
+- Along with our partner service, Umbrella Health, our ISVAs provide a dedicated Abuse Survivors Clinic (ASC) offering specialised services (including contraception advice) to support anyone aged 13 or over who has been subjected to sexual violence, abuse or exploitation at any time in their lives.

 The ASC takes place at the following locations and days: